karfcz/kff/docs/dispatcher.md

 * `refresh` - refreshes the view tree starting from the current view immediately
 * `refreshFromRoot` - refreshes the view tree starting from the root view immediately
-* `refreshRaf` - refreshes the view tree starting from the current view on the next requestAnimationframe cycle
+* `refreshRaf` - refreshes the view tree starting from the current view on the next requestAnimationFrame cycle
-* `refreshFromRootRaf` - refreshes the view tree starting from the root view on the next requestAnimationframe cycle
+* `refreshFromRootRaf` - refreshes the view tree starting from the root view on the next requestAnimationFrame cycle

 There is one special default action: